RACV Logo

 Day 1: Antigua

-This morning after breakfast, travel to San Andres Itzapa in Chimaltenango.
+After breakfast, travel to San Andres Itzapa in Chimaltenango.
 The Guatemalan Highlands are the best place to see the result of Mayan culture and Catholic religion coming together.
-Witness the unique culture firsthand with a shamanic ceremony at the Temple of San Simon.
-San Simon, the chain-smoking saint also known as Maximon, is a somewhat morally ambiguous deity.
-As few Mayan gods survived Spanish colonialism, scholars now think that San Simon is a symbol of numerous lost deities.
-After leaving your rum or tobacco offering (which can be purchased at the on-site liquor store), you’ll stop for a group lunch, before heading to Las Fuentes Georginas – volcanically heated hot springs in Xela.
-Surrounded by ferns, these luxurious hot springs are also the entrance to the forest reserve, with trails to the Zunil volcano.
-When you start to prune, you’ll carry on Quetzaltenango, where you spend the night.
+Learn about this culture firsthand with a shamanic ceremony at the Temple of San Simon.
+San Simon, the chain-smoking saint also known as Maximon, is a god who isn’t clearly good or bad.
+After leaving your rum or tobacco offering, which you can buy at the on-site liquor store, you’ll stop for a group lunch.
+After, continue to Quetzaltenango.
+When you arrive, your leader will take you on an orientation walk through the city locally known as Xela.

 Day 3: Quetzaltenango

-Early this morning before breakfast, you’ll hop on a chicken bus – a truly local experience, chicken buses are a source of national and personal pride.
-This popular transport option unique to Guatemala has little to do with actual chickens – they are old American school busses passed down to new owners who decked them out in bright colours and decorations.
-Each bus is unique to the independent driver, many of whom have made this their sole business.
-The chicken bus will take you to a local market – Almolonga – famed for its giant vegetables, which some believe were blessed by God.
+Early this morning before breakfast, you’ll hop on a chicken bus.
+This popular transport option is a local experience distinct to Guatemala and has little to do with actual chickens – they are old American school busses passed down to new owners who decked them out in bright colours and decorations.
+The chicken bus will take you to a local market, Almolonga, known for its giant vegetables, which some believe were blessed by God.
 Whether you believe the vegetables are a gift from above or due to the high amounts of fertiliser used by locals, this colourful market is a great place to rub shoulders with the locals and maybe pick up a giant carrot.
-Afterward, return to your hotel for breakfast.
+After, return to your hotel for breakfast.

 As Guatemala is home to many markets, today’s adventure is a great contrast to yesterday’s Almolonga.
 After breakfast, you’ll head to Chichicastenango market (nicknamed Chichi), home to textiles, wooden handicrafts and jade jewellery.
 This is one of the largest outdoor markets in Latin America and Guatemala’s most historic.
 Surrounded by mountains, you’ll explore the market with an expert local leader who knows all the best spots and walk among thousands of locals and tourists who hit these stalls weekly.
-Maybe grab some souvenirs or a huipils for yourself – a traditional garment worn by the Indigenous girls and women of the area.
+Maybe grab some souvenirs or a huipils for yourself – a traditional garment worn by the indigenous girls and women of the area.
 You can also pick up some handmade jewellery, pottery, incense, tablecloths, a ceremonial mask used in traditional Mayan dances or some leather goods.
-Tonight, spend the night in Panajachel on the shores of Lake Atitlan, where you’ll have a free evening for dinner.
+Tonight, maybe find a local restaurant for dinner with your fellow travellers.

-Day 5: Santiago Atitlan
+Day 5: Panajachel

 Day 6: Antigua

-Spend a free morning in Panajachel and then return to Antigua by private transfer in the afternoon.
-Then join your leader for an orientation walk in the historic center after checking in to your hotel.
+Spend a free morning in Panajachel – maybe sleep in or join a cooking class that teaches you more than just local flavours.
+Learn about the cultural significance of sharing food with the community, then enjoy the delicious creations you’ve made.
+Later, return to Antigua by private transfer in the afternoon.
+When you arrive, join your local leader for an orientation walk in the historic center after checking in to your hotel.
 Tonight, maybe get your fellow travellers together for a final group dinner to say your goodbyes.

 Day 7: Antigua